mendix/docs/content/developerportal/deploy/ibm-cloud.md

 **This how-to will teach you how to do the following:**

 * Select an IBM app template and ask Mendix to create the app
-* Create a deployment package on the IBM Cloud
+* Create a deployment package on IBM Cloud
-* Deploy and test your app to the IBM Cloud
+* Deploy and test your app to IBM Cloud

 ## 2 Prerequisites